cecibaldoni/foraging/trex_protocol.md

 example:  ```trex -d /media/ceci/summer/cue/ -i /media/ceci/summer/cue/VIDEO_NAME.pv -o /media/ceci/summer/cue/VIDEO_NAME.pv -s /media/ceci/summer/cue/SETTINGS.settings -load```
 This will open the GUI, where you can check if the tracking went well.
 If something goes wrong and the shrew is lost in some parts of the video, press **D** on the keyboard to see all the blobs, then select the one representing the shrew by clicking on the blob and then on "Fish0"
 * When the tracking is fixed, click on **Menu**, then on **save tracking data**  You can achieve the same goal by pressing **S** on the keyboard

+## Open multiple videos and track them
+* To track all videos in a loop, all the files have to be in the same folder.
+Before moving them together, it's important that all the information you need is included in the file name, such as ```nameshrew_trial_season_experiment.extension```
+Example: ```20201010-1_T1S1_spring_foraging.asf```
+*NOTE: there can't be two videos with the same name!*
+* The temporal sequence of trials is: T1S1, T1S2, T2S1, T2S2.